Royal-Reddy-Yaparla/prometheus-grafana/configuration.md

         Make the connection between master and nord_exporter

-        we have to update node_exporter IP in promethues master promethues.yaml file
+        we have to update node_exporter IP in prometheus master prometheus.yaml file

         ```yaml
         # my global config